oqolarte/oblong/content/project/mercipod.md

 After successfully disengaging all clips, flip the iPod so it is facing down on your work surface.
-Slowly carefully lift the back chassis.
-You shouldn't open it wide yet, because there's a battery ribbon still connected.
+Slowly carefully lift the back chassis. metal-clips shouldn't open it wide yet, because there's a battery ribbon still connected.

 With a plastic prying tool, slide up the black plastic clip that holds the battery ribbon.
 The battery ribbon can now be lifted (carefully) up, still with the help of a prying tool.